Motion (The Cinematic Orchestra album)

-Motion is the debut album by the Cinematic Orchestra, released on 27 September 1999 on Ninja Tune.
+Motion is the debut studio album by the Cinematic Orchestra, released on 27 September 1999 on Ninja Tune.
 The album's concept came from core band member, Jason Swinscoe, who had amassed various samples - drum patterns, basslines and melody samples - that had inspired and influenced him.
 He then presented them to a group of musicians to learn and then improvise around.
 The resulting draft tracks were then re-mixed on computer by Swinscoe to create the finished album.

 In 2012, it was awarded a double silver certification from the Independent Music Companies Association which indicated sales of at least 40,000 copies throughout Europe.